-Fennel and radish salad on a bed of lettuce makes a scrumptious side-dish; that's kale in the foreground.
+Fennel and radish salad on a bed of lettuce makes a scrumptious side-dish.

 Salads without lettuce are in vogue and I'm half-way sympathetic; fresh crisp greens are so difficult to obtain unless you grow them in your own garden.